 Our curriculum planning is undertaken in three phases.
-Long-term planning identifies which units of work will be taught in each term to each key stage.
-Medium-term planning identifies teaching objectives and strategies; we follow the National Curriculum for all year groups as well as using other published schemes of work, and schemes of work created in-house.
+Long-term planning identifying which units of work will be taught in each term to each key stage.
+Medium-term level planning identifying the sequences in which skills and knowledge will be taught; we follow the National Curriculum for all year groups as well as using other published schemes of work, and schemes of work created in-house.
 Shorter-term plans are written by teachers, often collaboratively, to identify detailed learning objectives, activities and resourcing needs.